CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ##### Complete Levels

 For tilesets that have uniform subdivision for each tile up to a certain level, it is redundant to store the tile subdivision state information.
-The `completeLevels` property is used to indicate how many levels within the tileset are complete.
-Complete levels are levels in which all tiles subdivide implicitly and internally (using the bitcode `11`).
+The `completeLevels` property is used to indicate how many levels within the tileset are complete; complete levels are levels in which all tiles subdivide implicitly and internally (using the bitcode `11`).

 ##### Maximum Level